 The Airmen's Stories - P/O F W CALE

-After learning to fly at the local Maylands aerodrome Cale was provisionally accepted by an RAAF Board for an RAF short service commission and sailed for England on February 2nd 1939.
-With his elementary flying successfully completed, Cale was granted his commission in May 1939.
+Cale was provisionally accepted by an RAAF Board for an RAF short service commission and sailed for England aboard the ss Ormonde on 31st January 1939.

 After completing his flying training, he joined 266 Squadron at Sutton Bridge in early November.

-On August 15th 1940 Cale was shot down by Me109's over Maidstone.
+On August 15th 1940 Cale was shot down by Me109s over Maidstone.
 He baled out but landed in the River Medway, his body being recovered from the river the following day.
 His Spitfire, N3168, crashed in flames on the bank of the Medway at Teston.

 Cale was 25.